alejandrosgz/HydRoVars/README.md

  * **script_4_Groundwater_contribution_estimation.R** Include all the code necessary to apply the baseflow filter for three peaks in each subbasin and calculate the groundwater contribution to the streamflow.

  * **script_5_Weather_data_exploration.R** This script can be ignored if weather data analysis is not in our scope.
-It allow to obtain, export and analyze weather data at different scales, and migth be very useful to characterize the climate of a basin.
-This script not depends of the rest of the methodology, excepting of the *script 1*, which must be run before.
+It allow to obtain, export and analyze weather data at different scales, and might be very useful to characterize the climate of a basin.
+This script not depends of the rest of the methodology, since the needed parts of *script 1* are also included.

 #### 3. Output_data directory